Galiusbro/nuahchain-osmo/server/API_DOCUMENTATION.md

 Asset endpoints integrate with the Cosmos `x/assets` module.
 All operations fetch live prices from the Yahoo Finance v8 API.
 Symbols are passed verbatim from the frontend; the server normalises and, when necessary, auto-resolves common aliases via Yahoo symbol search (e.g. `GOLD` → `GC=F`, `BTC` → `BTC-USD`).
 No manual symbol mapping is required.

+In addition to spot trading, the server exposes leverage trading through the `x/leverage` module (margin positions backed by NDOLLAR collateral).

 Every asset endpoint requires authentication (`Authorization: Bearer <token>`).

 ### POST /api/assets/ensure